 - Self-study from books, recording and online website,

 - Tutor (costly): 1 on 1 or a group of students,

-- Language class: good chance to be in class where you can learn from others experiences, and opportunity to talk more,
+- Language class: good chance to be in a class where you can learn from others experiences, and opportunity to practice,

 - Understanding basic & Alphabets

 - Memorize the word (vocabulary): the character itself and 'pinyin' (romanization).
 Moreover, a spoken language might be a bit different from written.

 - Listening - Speaking

 - Mimic the sound (pronunciation)